mbeddr/mps-cli/mps-cli-gradle-plugin/Readme.md

 ### Features
 The following features are available:
-- load MPS files and expose their content as Groovy object model
+- load MPS files (*.mps, *.mpsr) and expose their content as Groovy object model
-  - solutions, models, root nodes, nodes
+  - solutions, models, root nodes, nodes, children, references, properties
 - extract the meta-information and expose it as Groovy object model
   - concepts with information about properties, references, children